Moe Norman & Peter Fox

 Moe: There’re no secrets.
 Only hard work.
 But get that mind right.
 Even in life.
 Get that mind right.

 Moe: If you got leadership.
-If you got poise.
-If you got mentality, oh man, what strong things instead of hope and fear.
+If you got poise, mentality, oh man, what big things instead of hope and fear.
 People are afraid of themselves.
-Their afraid of success.
+They’re afraid of success.
 What a sad world when people are afraid of success and afraid to win.